Claremont School places among the top 20% of public schools in Maryland for:

 - Category Attribute

-- The teacher population of 19 teachers has grown by 35% over five school years.
+- The teacher population of 6 teachers has declined by 66% over five school years.

 |School Type||Special education school|

 |Grades Offered||Grades 6-12|

 - Claremont School is ranked within the bottom 50% of all 1,359 schools in Maryland (based off of combined math and reading proficiency testing data) for the 2017-18 school year.